How to Install Wall Shelves Using Standards and Brackets

 It is always a good idea to start a project with the finished goal in mind.
-Once you decide on a suitable wall for your shelves, make a sketch of your plan.
-You will need to decide how high and low you want the top and bottom shelves, how many shelves you need and how long the shelves will be.
+Once you decide on a suitable wall for your shelves, sketch your plan.
+You'll need to decide how high and low you want the top and bottom shelves, how many shelves you need, and how long the shelves will be.

-With that settled and a rough sketch in hand, you will be able to shop for all the materials you need.
+With that settled and a rough sketch in hand, you can shop for all the materials you need.
 Plan to buy standards about 10 to 12 inches longer than the intended distance between the top and bottom shelves.
 This will give you some flexibility in the arrangement of the shelves.

-Use a stud finder to find wall studs.
-It is imperative that the standards be attached to the wall with screws driven into studs.
-Studs are vertical framing members to which drywall is attached.
-They should be spaced 16 or 24 inches apart, measured center to center; note, however, that this spacing can change near doors, windows, and corners.
+First, use a stud finder to find wall studs.
+The standards must be anchored with screws driven into studs—the vertical framing members to which drywall is attached.
+The studs should be spaced 16 or 24 inches apart in the wall, measured center to center, although additional studs may appear within the spacing pattern near doors, windows, and corners.

 Move the stud finder straight across the wall, marking each stud location.
-I like to use short pieces of blue painter's tape rather than a pencil to mark each stud.
+Rather than a pencil, use small pieces of blue painter's tape to mark the location of each stud.
 When you’re done, you can remove the tape without leaving any mark behind.

-With the studs located and marked, the next step is to determine where best to install shelf standards.
-For basic bookshelves, plan to set the standards 32 inches apart on walls with studs spaced 16 inches apart.
+With the studs located and marked, the next step is to determine the best spot to install shelf standards.
+For basic bookshelves, plan to set the standards 32 inches apart if the walls have studs spaced 16 inches apart.
 If your studs are spaced 24 inches apart, plan to attach a standard to each stud.

-Shelves should overhang the side brackets no more than 6 inches.
-So, for example, if you planned to use three standards spaced 32 inches from each other (total span of 64 inches from end to end), you can safely use shelves that are as much as 76 inches long (or a standard 72-inch, 6-foot-long shelves.
+Shelves should overhang the side brackets by no more than 6 inches.
+So, for example, if you plan to use three standards spaced 32 inches from each other (total span of 64 inches from end to end), you can safely use shelves that are as much as 76 inches long (or a standard 72-inch, 6-foot-long board would work fine).

 Attach the First Shelf Standard